Skip to main content

 Admissions

-All applicants for the Pediatric Orthopaedics Surgery & Scoliosis Fellowship at IU School of Medicine must apply for open positions exclusively through the San Francisco Match.
+All applicants for the Pediatric Orthopaedics Surgery and Scoliosis Fellowship at IU School of Medicine must apply for open positions exclusively through the San Francisco Match.
 Registration and the match is administered by the San Francisco Matching Program (SF Match), designed to be a transparent, unbiased process in which applicants and programs are matched.
 The match takes place in April one year prior to active start date and after the application and interview process has ended and confidential rank lists are sent to the SF Match.

 Teaching Faculty